John Yang (journalist)

-John Eric Yang (born February 10, 1958) is an American news correspondent and commentator who has anchored PBS News Weekend since December 31, 2022.
+John Eric Yang (born February 10, 1958) is an American news correspondent and commentator who anchored PBS News Weekend from December 31, 2022, to January 11, 2026.
 He was previously a special correspondent for the PBS NewsHour and a correspondent for NBC News and ABC News.

-Early life and education
+Early life

 Yang was born in Chillicothe, Ohio, on February 10, 1958.
 He attended high school at Western Reserve Academy, a private, coeducational boarding school in Hudson, Ohio, where he graduated in 1975.
 He attended Wesleyan University, where he graduated cum laude in 1980.
 He developed an interest in political journalism, and began writing about American politics and the United States Congress.

 Career

 Early, print journalism

 After college, Yang got a job as a reporter with The Boston Globe, where he worked from 1980 to 1981.
-Yang moved on to Time, where he worked as a correspondent from 1981 to 1986, and he also served as a reporter for The Wall Street Journal from 1986 to 1990.
+He moved on to Time, where he worked as a correspondent from 1981 to 1986.
+He was a reporter for The Wall Street Journal from 1986 to 1990.

-In 1990 Yang became a reporter and editor at The Washington Post, where he worked for nearly ten years.
+In 1990, Yang became a reporter and editor at The Washington Post, where he worked for nearly ten years.
 As a reporter he covered domestic politics, including Congress and the White House.
 As an editor he directed coverage of economic policy in the paper's business section and also directed political features in the Style section.